-Creative Computing Club was originally set-up to provide 11 to 16-year-old participants in Suffolk, England with the opportunity to learn new digital skills in a fun and informal learning environment but has since grown to include weekend sessions, private tutoring, adult learning and teacher CPD training covering GCSE ICT and computing.
+The Creative Computing Club provides young people in Suffolk, England with the opportunity to learn new digital skills in a fun and informal learning environment.

 During the first two years (2012-2014) the Creative Computing Club (CCC) had over 45 participants aged 11 to 16-years-old from all over Suffolk.
 The course featured a modular learning approach comprised of computer programming, electronics, robotics, video game design, computer graphics and more.
 It produced a number of electronic teaching resources which have been downloaded over twenty-five thousand times by teachers and home educators all over the world.